Futures Fundamentals and Simplifying Derivatives investing-

 Moving ahead, another type of contract are forward/future contracts, which are formed between parties for purchasing or selling assets in the long term for a specified price.
 Such contracts are composed in reference to the spot or the day’s price.
 The profit/loss incurred by the parties is equal to the difference between the spot price at the delivery time and the forward/future price.
 Such contracts are used for hedging as well as speculating with respect to future crisis.

 Forwards and futures contracts differ in that futures refer to standardized contracts that are traded on the exchange while nonstandardized, OTC contracts are forwards.

 Derivatives- Deriving Value from Asset

 Financial instruments such as stocks, currencies, bonds, and commodities are primary or cash based.
-Value of cash instruments is directly determined by the market.
-In contrast, derivative gets its value from another asset or variable which is financial in nature.
+The value of cash instruments is directly determined by the market.
+In contrast, a derivative gets its value from another asset or variable, which is financial in nature.
 For instance, a stock option derives its value from the stock, while interest rate swap derives its value from an interest rate index.
-Asset from which the derivative is gaining traction is known as the underlying asset.
+The asset from which the derivative is gaining traction is known as the underlying asset.

 Benefits: The Derivative Advantage